Delvonj21/Delvonj21/README.md

 - 📫 How to reach me **Delvonj21@gmail.com**

-- ⚡ Fun fact **I'm a Professional Basketball player in Europe, been playing for 13 seasons and experienced 10 different countries, now its time to challenge myself in a different way**
+- ⚡ Fun fact **I'm a Professional Basketball player in Europe, been playing for 13 seasons**

 <h3 align="left">Connect with me:</h3>
 <p align="left">